smaxtec/slate/source/index.html.md

 Parameter       | Description
 ---------       | -----------
-name            | Name of the Organisation. organisation_id | ID of the organisation of which the animals should be retrived. permissions     | Permission the user has for this organisation. role            | Role the user has for this organisation. timezone        | Timezone of the organisation.
+name            | Name of the Organisation. organisation_id | ID of the organisation where the animal belongs to. permissions     | Permission the user has for this organisation. role            | Role the user has for this organisation. timezone        | Timezone of the organisation.